German court jails sect leader for murder of 4-year-old | DW | 24.09.2020

 The woman had been the leader of a sect, of which the boy's family was a part, when she committed the crime.

-"The things that happened with you and your group are chilling," said presiding judge Peter Grassmück during sentencing.
-"We have never experienced anything like it."
+"It is chilling to hear about the things that happened inside your community," said presiding judge Peter Grassmück during sentencing.
+"We have never experienced anything like it before."

 The prosecution stated that her motivation for the murder had been to strengthen her position within the group.
 She had told members that the boy had been "possessed by evil" and was the reincarnation of Hitler.